bryanhunter/fsharpy/README.md

 :ok
 ```

-To get evaluate F# code and get results that can be used programatically in Elixir
+To evaluate F# code and get results that can be used programatically in Elixir
 you can use the `eval` function

 ```